vide/tado-exporter/README.md

 * Go to the Params tab (form data)
 * There you will find your `client_secret`

-Since it's a form value that the login page is submitting it's probably some JS in the page that derives it somehow from your user/password.
-I will investigate further.
+Since it's a form value that the login page is submitting there's probably some JS in the page that derives it somehow from your user/password.
+I will investigate this further.

 ## Configure Prometheus scraper